FN-FAL113/cs2-server-picker/README.md

 # Counter Strike 2 Server Picker
-A lightweight cs go server picker for windows.
-All regions are included for freedom of selection!
+A lightweight server picker for cs2.
 Previously developed for CS:GO but is now for CS2!
+All regions avaiable are included for freedom of selection.

 ## Download
 ### [Releases](https://github.com/FN-FAL113/csgo-server-picker/releases)